 For men, having noticeable breasts can be embarrassing.
-But this is something that many men experience, and it’s known as gynecomastia.
+But this is something that many men experience, and it’s known as gynecomastia surgery.
 The right approach to treatment involves understanding the symptoms and causes of your male breasts.
 At eSSe Plastic Surgery in Fort Lauderdale, FL, our doctors have a deep understanding of this condition, and we’re ready to help you find the right treatment.

 Men’s breasts don’t develop the same way as those in women, and experiencing this condition can affect your self-esteem.
 We are here to help you explore your treatment options through effective diagnostic services and surgical treatments.

 As noted before, gynecomastia is a condition that causes breast tissue swelling in boys and men.
 It can affect one or both breasts, and it happens when there’s a hormone imbalance in your body.
 Naturally, all boys have a small amount of breast tissue, so when there’s a hormonal imbalance, this tissue swells.

 Boys have a hormone known as testosterone that largely controls sexual growth during puberty.
 But they also have some estrogen, which is the primary sex hormone in women.
 During puberty or when an older man’s body produces less testosterone, a hormonal imbalance occurs.
 When this happens, the breast tissues swell.

 What Are the Causes?

 Several things can lead to hormone imbalance in men.
 It’s vital to understand what causes your male breast growth to determine the ideal treatment approach.
 Here are the potential causes of breast tissue swelling in men:

 After birth, boys are usually still under the effects of the estrogen hormone of their mothers.
 This is the reason why almost half of the newborn males have enlarged breasts.
 In this case, however, the condition is natural and goes away after two to three weeks.